 Julia Child gave America unrestricted access to the culinary styles of French.
 She showed how to make cooking adventurous and fun-filled.
 She demonstrated that fancy French meals in restaurants could be recreated at home.
 She started a revolution that changed how America viewed food and wine forever.
 And for that, we are grateful.

 Julia Child Dates and Facts

-Julia Child was an American chef, author, and television personality who is best known for her work in the field of French cuisine.
+Julia Child was an American chef, author, and television personality best known for her work in French cuisine.
 Here are some interesting facts about Julia Child:

 Julia Child was born Julia Carolyn McWilliams on August 15, 1912 in Pasadena, California.